-- Use data provided by a learning management system to alter teaching structures, adapt to various learning styles, and provide early intervention when a student is struggling.
+- Use data provided by a learning management system to alter instructions, adapt to various learning styles, and provide early intervention when a student is struggling.

-- Present learning materials in multiple formats from labs to video to text to provide alternative learning paths.
+- Present learning materials in multiple formats from labs to video to text to provide alternative learning paths and increased accessibility.

-- Stay active within the course, frequently checking message boards, grading, facilitating discussions, and providing feedback.
+- Stay active within the course by frequently checking message boards, grading, facilitating discussions, and providing feedback.